-Your Glasstream Powerboat was designed to provide the most maintenance free boating experience possible.
+Your Glasstream Powerboat was designed to provide the most maintenance-free boating experience possible.
 To keep your boat in top shape for a lifetime we recommend you follow the Maintenance Guidelines listed below.
 For more maintenance and service tips please call your local Glasstream dealer.

 Exterior Hull and Deck

 When you remove your boat from the water, clean it as soon as possible.
-Dirt, debris and grime will come off easier while it is still wet.
+Dirt, debris, and grime will come off easier while it is still wet.
 Use a brush and biodegradable boat cleanser.
 Stubborn areas may be cleaned with a non-abrasive cleaner.
 Harsh abrasives and chemical cleaners are not recommended as they can damage the gelcoat, shorten its life, and make it more susceptible to stains.
 When used in saltwater, the boat should be washed after each use.
-NOTE** Do not use any cleaners containing ammonia or with extremely high or low PH levels as this will affect condition of gelcoat.
+NOTE** Do not use any cleaners containing ammonia or with extremely high or low PH levels as this will affect the condition of the gelcoat.

 The hull of your boat should be waxed periodically, at least once a year, with a high-quality wax.
 This will keep it shiny looking and help prevent chalking and aging.
 The wax will also make it easier to keep clean by closing the pores that trap the grime.